Behaviour

 -

-Be aware that some inappropriate behaviours may be due to a child’s SEN and then work with the setting Send-Co/outside agencies to deliver appropriate strategies.
+Be aware that some inappropriate behaviours may be due to a child’s SEN and then work with the setting Send-Co/outside agencies to deliver appropriate strategies for this.

 -

-Only used physical restraint in a situation where a child or adult is in danger of hurting themselves-this action will be recorded and the parent informed on the day.
+Only used physical intervention/restraint in a situation where a child or adult is in danger of hurting themselves, others or property - this action will be recorded and the parent informed on the day.

 -

-Ensure recurring behaviour issues are referred to the setting Send-Co to use the graduated response approach – looking at Patterns of behaviour using the ABBC [Antecedent, behaviour, Consequence, Communication] and making a plan for positive behaviour in co-operation with the parents and key person.
+Ensure recurring behaviour issues are referred to the setting Send-Co to use the graduated response approach – looking at Patterns of behaviour using the STARC observation [Setting Trigger Action Response Communication] and making a plan for positive behaviour in co-operation with the parents and key person.

 -

-If necessary, provide additional adult support [1:1] to help model behaviour so the child can begin to understand why their behaviour is unacceptable.
+If necessary, provide additional adult support [1:1] to help model behaviour and so the children can begin to understand why their behaviour is unacceptable.

 -